 There’s not a lot to do on Koh Kood but there are plenty of beaches to explore.
 You’ll probably be looking for a bit of relaxation at this point anyway and this really is the perfect place to do it.

 Lopburi to Koh Kood

-Getting from Lopburi to Koh Kood is a bit of a hassle — this will definitely be the hardest travel day.
+Getting from Lopburi to Koh Kood is a bit of a hassle — this will definitely be the hardest travel day in this two weeks in Thailand itinerary.
 It seems like the best way to do it is to head back to Bangkok and then catch a bus to Laem Sok Pier (close to Trat).
 You can book a bus / ferry ticket from an agent in the Khao San Road area or catch a bus from the Mo Chit bus station.
 The last ferry leaves for Koh Kood at 2.20pm and the bus takes 5-6 hours.
 So, if you’re going from Lopburi you could head to Bangkok, stay another night there and leave first thing in the morning (the 8 am bus will get you there on time).
 Or you could catch a night bus, which will get you to the pier in time for the first ferry (this is helpful if you haven’t booked accommodation as the cheaper places often fill up).
 It’s a bit of a hassle whichever way you do it, but it’s definitely worth it.

 Getting back to Bangkok is easy — just book the boat / bus from your guesthouse or a travel agent.
 You might need to spend the last night in Bangkok, depending on what time your flight home is.
 It’s best not to leave things too tight as delays do happen.

 Thailand Travel Tips